General Junction Condition and Casimir Effect for (1+1)-Dimensional Scalar Network CFT: Conclusions and Discussions

-In this paper, we propose a new type of junction condition for NCFT by requiring the normal derivative of the field to be continuous at the nodes.
-We demonstrate that this new junction condition is consistent with the action principle and energy conservation.
-We remark that the two types of junction conditions for NCFTs correspond to the two types of boundary conditions for BCFTs.
-When there is only one edge ($p=1$), an NCFT reduces to a BCFT, leading JC I and JC II to correspond to Neumann and Dirichlet boundary conditions, respectively.
-In this sense, the existence of JC II is quite natural.
-However, it remains puzzling why the normal derivative of the field can be continuous at the nodes.
-To address this question, we realize JC II in real physical systems composed of thin rigid rods.
-As an application, we study the Casimir effect within networks of regular polyhedra under the two types of junction conditions.
-Regular polyhedra have no outer boundaries; thus, they can describe well the pure impact of JCs on network nodes.
-We find that JC II typically results in a smaller Casimir force.
+Additionally, we investigate the Casimir effect within networks of regular polyhedra under the two typical JCs.
+Our findings reveal that JC II typically yields a smaller Casimir force than JC I. Moreover, the network binding energy, defined as the difference in Casimir energy between NCFTs and isolated BCFTs, is found to be positive for all networks of regular polyhedra.
+It implies that energy is required to assemble a regular polyhedron network from its individual components (strips with identical boundary conditions).
 In the future, it would be interesting to explore the entanglement entropy in NCFTs.
 Holographic theory suggests that the difference in entanglement entropy between NCFTs and BCFTs is non-negative \cite{Guo:2025sbm}, i.e, $S_{\text{NCFT}}-S_{\text{BCFT}}\ge 0$.
 It would be intriguing to determine whether this holds for free theories as well.
-Additionally, it is worth considering the generalization of these discussions to more general theories, particularly gravitational theories, which have significant implications for wormhole physics \cite{Shen:2024itl} and holographic networks \cite{Guo:2025sbm}.
+Additionally, it is worth considering extending the results of this paper to broader theories, particularly gravitational theories, which have significant implications for wormhole physics \cite{Shen:2024itl}, holographic networks \cite{Guo:2025sbm}, and traversable parallel universes \cite{Guo:2026prm}.